EternityForest/scullery/README.md

 messages may be any python object at all.

-The timestamp will be set to time.monotonic() if it is None.
+The timestamp will be set to time.time() if it is None.

 Annotation is used for sending "extra" or "hidden" metadata, usually for preventing loops.
 It defaults to None.